Flipboard rolls out Storyboards as a new way to highlight content – TechCrunch

 Vice President of Engineering Troy Brant gave me a quick tour of the product, showing me how a curator can create different sections in a Storyboard, tweak the look of those sections and populate them with different kinds of content.

-These new Storyboards can be discovered in Flipboard based on the topics that the curator tags them with.
+These new Storyboards can be discovered in Flipboard based on the topics with which the curator tags them.
 They’re also shareable and embeddable via Twitter, LinkedIn, Facebook and email.

-Brant noted that Storyboards are “complementary” with Flipboard magazines, since magazines can include Storyboards and Storyboards can include magazines.
+Brant noted that Storyboards are “complementary” with Flipboard magazines, as magazines can include Storyboards and Storyboards can include magazines.
 He also said the company is developing “more product capabilities” to highlight the best curation, whether that takes the form of a Storyboard or magazine: “That’s actually a work in progress at the moment.”

 And Storyboards come with detailed analytics about how many people are viewing them, liking them, commenting on them, flipping them and more.

-All of this is part of a new tool in Flipboard called Curator Pro, which is now available to all verified users in English-speaking countries, with plans for a more global roll out soon.
+All of this is part of a new tool in Flipboard called Curator Pro, which is now available to all verified users in English-speaking countries, with plans for a more global rollout soon.
 Brant added that Storyboards are just the “first step” for Curator Pro, with more magazine curation tools and analytics on the way as well.